 Dave said the Government was targeting the wrong people.

 "At the end of the day, all it's going to do is hurt the tenants if rents go up and there will be less rentals in Rotorua if people decide to sell up."

 The Government's housing announcement at a glance

-• Government to support Kāinga Ora to borrow $2b extra to quickly scale up land acquisition with the aim of boosting housing supply.
+· Govt to support Kāinga Ora to borrow $2b extra to scale up at pace land acquisition to boost housing supply